remotesensinginfo/arcsi/doc/source/cmdtools.rst

 arcsisetuplandsatdb.py
 ~~~~~~~~~~~~~~~~~~~~~~
-This command creates a local copy of the Google database of landsat acquasitions as a SQLite database.
+This command creates a local copy of the Google database of landsat acquisitions as a SQLite database.

 ::